bnb-chain/greenfield-storage-provider/README.md

 ## License

-The greenfield storage provider library (i.e. all code outside the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.
+The Mechain storage provider library (i.e. all code outside the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.

-The greenfield storage provider binaries (i.e. all code inside the `cmd` directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.
+The Mechain storage provider binaries (i.e. all code inside the `cmd` directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.

+## Fork Information

+This project is forked from [greenfield-storage-provider](https://github.com/bnb-chain/greenfield-storage-provider).
+Significant changes have been made to adapt the project for specific use cases, but much of the core functionality comes from the original project.